Dornkimik/FewMoreTraits-Mod/README.md

 # FewMoreTraits-Mod
-This is a mod for the game RimWorld
+This is a mod for the game RimWorld.
+It adds a few more traits like the name is saying.